 Quick start

-- Enter the recipe or food name so the result is easy to recognize.
+- Enter the recipe, meal, or item name so the result is easy to recognize later.

-- Enter the number of servings the batch actually makes.
+- Enter the number of same-size servings the batch actually makes after cooking, cutting, packing, or cooling.

 Best uses